 The Athletic Department recognizes that each student-athlete should have the opportunity for a broad range of experiences in the area of extracurricular activities.
-The Athletic Department will attempt when possible, to schedule events in a manner so as to minimize conflicts.
 Student-athletes should attempt to prevent continuous conflict.
 This would include being cautious about belonging to many activities where conflicts are bound to happen.
 It also means notifying the faculty sponsors involved immediately when a conflict does arise.
 Some after-school activities are part of the curriculum, and attendance is required.
 Performances and/or competition will take priority over rehearsals and/or practices.
-Student-athletes will be given a choice when conflicts arise.
 Additional issues that arise may require administrative assistance.